Perovskite Solar Cells: A Green Energy Revolution

 • Improved Stability: Addressing stability concerns is crucial for the commercial viability of PSCs.
 Scientists are exploring various strategies, such as encapsulation techniques and the development of more stable perovskite formulations.
 Their goal is to extend the lifespan and reliability of perovskite solar cells.

-• Lead-Free Perovskites: To mitigate environmental and health concerns associated with lead in certain perovskite materials, researchers are actively exploring lead-free alternatives.
+• Lead-Free Perovskites: Researchers are actively exploring lead-free alternatives to mitigate environmental and health concerns associated with lead in certain perovskite materials.
 Developing lead-free perovskite formulations could enhance the sustainability and acceptance of PSCs.

 • Scalable Manufacturing: Efforts are underway to scale up the production of perovskite solar cells for commercial use.
 Optimizing manufacturing processes, ensuring consistency in large-scale production, and addressing cost-effectiveness are critical factors for widespread adoption.